gugapadilha/recyclerview-multi-views/README.md

-<h1> Projeto: Utilizando RecyclerView com Múltiplas Views <h1>
+<h1> Projeto RecyclerView com Múltiple Views <h1>

-  > Status: Finalizado ✔️
+  > Status: Finished ✔️

-  ### Estruturando um simples projeto utilizando princípios básicos de recycler view com múltiplas views na mesma tela (utilizando adapter).
+  ### Structuring a simple project using basic principles of recycler view with multiple views on the same screen (using adapter).

   <br>

-  <strong>Tecnologias usadas: </strong>
+  <strong>Technologies Used: </strong>
    + Kotlin
    + Android